Peter Manuel: Trial and execution

 Manuel was tried for these murders in a sensational trial at the Glasgow High Court.
 In a move that astounded many present, he sacked his lawyers and conducted his defence by himself.
 At one point, William Watt was called as a witness.
 Recently injured in a road accident, he appeared on a stretcher.
-Although the judge, Lord Cameron, admitted that Manuel conducted his defence "with a skill that is quite remarkable", the killer was unable to convince the jury of his innocence and he was found guilty of all charges against him, except for that of murdering Anne Kneilands, which had been dropped due to lack of evidence.
+Although the judge, Lord Cameron, admitted that Manuel conducted his defence "with a skill that is quite remarkable," Manuel was unable to convince the jury of his innocence and was found guilty of all charges, except for that of murdering Anne Kneilands, which had been dropped due to lack of evidence.

 His defence in relation to the Smart killings contained some highly implausible claims, e.g. that Peter Smart had gone on a spree and killed his family and then himself, and that Peter Smart had been a friend of his who had given him keys to the Smart house.
 On 11 July 1958, Manuel was hanged on the gallows at Barlinnie Prison by Harry Allen.
-His last words are reported to have been: "Turn up the radio and I'll go quietly".
+His last words are reported to have been: "Turn up the radio, and I'll go quietly."

-Around the time of his trial and execution, some newspapers published claims that Manuel was responsible for several other unsolved murders from the 1950s, but the evidence for this is tenuous at best, and in some cases he was in prison at the time.
+Around the time of his trial and execution, some newspapers published claims that Manuel was responsible for several other unsolved murders from the 1950s.
+However, the evidence for this is tenuous at best, and in some cases, he was in prison at the time.

 Manuel was the third-to-last criminal to be executed in Scotland.
 Anthony Miller followed Manuel on to the Barlinnie gallows in December 1960, and Henry John Burnett was executed at Craiginches Prison, Aberdeen, in August 1963.

 In 2009, a BBC programme Inside the Mind of a Psychopath argued that the authorities colluded to ensure Manuel was hanged.
 Manuel had been arrested only eight days after the City of Glasgow CID took over the case, leading to calls for the creation of a national police force.
 A single Scottish police force was eventually created in 2013.